cskylab/cskylab/update-guides/_v2022-01-05_latest/README.md

 ## Release notes

-Welcome to cSkyLab release of Month day, year.
+Welcome to cSkyLab release of January 5, 2022.

 All changes have been incorporated to templates library `tpl-cskylab`.
 New services and applications deployments from this release, will have all these updates applied.